Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing: Experimental Design

 \section{Experimental Design}

 In industrial IoT systems, vast amounts of data are generated and require advanced analytical tools such as AI and ML to drive efficiency and improve production quality within smart manufacturing environments~\cite{praveena2022comprehensive}.
 The geometric characteristics of manufactured parts, particularly their precision, play a crucial role in determining mechanical properties like stiffness, strength, and failure resistance~\cite{ramirez2023review}.
 Research has shown that even minor deviations from intended dimensions can result in defects, potentially leading to part failure~\cite{naranjo2019tensile}.
-Thus, accurate measurement, prediction, and control over these geometric dimensions are essential to maintain high product quality and prevent production defects.
-By integrating AI and ML into manufacturing workflows, companies can enhance their ability to predict, detect, and reduce potential defects, ensuring greater reliability and consistency in their products~\cite{fu2022machine}.
+Thus, accurate measurement, prediction, and control over these geometric dimensions are essential to maintain high product quality and prevent production defects~\cite{fu2022machine}.